• Welcome to The SAHM Survival Guide!

 If your kids really need support for focus and attention span you would just have them roll on the oils for focus every 1-2 hours on their feet, neck, wrists.
 Great essential oils for focus are Vetiver, Frankincense, Citrus Fresh, Peppermint or Geneyus.

 I believe so much in using natural options for helping our kids focus and calm down!
-They are so effective, cost-effective and have zero side effects over the short term and long term.

 What calm and focus struggles are you dealing with right now?